kostorub/project_to_get_a_job/README.md

 ```

-For test make
+For the test, do
 ```
 curl http://127.0.0.1:7000/weather/get_weather?town_name=Moscow
 ```
-In result check field content
+In the result check the field content
 `
 Content: {"town": "Moscow", "temp": 13.14, "units": "metric"}
 `

-To check database with logs use https://sqlitebrowser.org/
+To check the database with the logs, use https://sqlitebrowser.org/

 The database file is in the root folder and is called **sqlite.db**